Roswell Railroad: Absorption

 The Roswell Railroad operated as an independent road until, in 1894, it was absorbed into the newly created Southern Railway.
 They had one narrow gauge steam locomotive numbered 815, an 0-6-0-arranged Baldwin 1878 steamer named "Buck" (builder construction number 4321).
 In 1894, Buck was renumbered N815 in the Southern numbering system.
 In 1905, the line was converted to and Buck was sold to the S.I.&E. Co.

 In 1902, the Bull Sluice Railroad built a 2.7 mi line from a junction with the Roswell Branch, just north of Dunwoody, to the Georgia Railway and Power Company's construction site for its hydroelectric Morgan Falls Dam (built to supply electricity to Atlanta's streetcar system, and creating Bull Sluice Lake).
 The line was built to bring in building materials.
 Later the Southern purchased this line and it became the Morgan Falls Branch.
 The Bull Sluice used a steamer named "Dinkey".

-In 1905, the line hauled U.S. President Theodore Roosevelt to Roswell to visit Bulloch Hall, the childhood home of his mother Martha Bulloch Roosevelt.